ARPOISE/ARpoise/php/dir/README.md

 # ARpoise-Directory Back End

 ## Overview
-The porPOIse open source back end user interface was originally developed in 2009 by Jens de Smit for use with the AR platform Layar (now defunct).
-This is an ARpoise version of PorPOISe used for setting up artist's layers in the ARpoiseDirectory.
+The porPOIse open source back end user interface was originally developed in 2009 by Jens de Smit for use with the AR platform LAYAR (now defunct).
+This is an ARpoise version of PorPOISe used for setting up artist's layers in the ARpoise directory.

 The ARpoise directory is maintained on www.arpoise.com.
-It contains a single "meta" layer, the Arpoise-Directory, in which the "**POI**s" of this layer define the name, url, attributes, and location of all the layers visible in ARpoise.
+It contains a single "meta" layer, the Arpoise-Directory, in which "**POI**s" (Points Of Interest) define the name, URL, attributes, and location of all layers visible in ARpoise.
-Content creators who want to use the ARpoise or AR-vos apps to deliver their 3D content do NOT need to run this service themselves, but rather should request that the ARpoise administrators(public@arpoise.com) register their layers in the directory.
+Content creators who want to use the ARpoise or AR-vos apps to deliver their 3D content do NOT need to run this service themselves.
+They only need to set up the porPOIse back end user interface, then request that the ARpoise administrators (public@arpoise.com) register their layers in the directory.

 ## Functionality
 The ARpoise directory front end contacts this web service with the client's location as parameter.